Eli-J-Paris/Launch_Mod3Week1_Assessment/README.md

 ## Questions (10 Points)

 1. Define HTTP and why it's important.
+HTTP or HyperText Transfer Protocol is a set of rules for how the exchange of information across the internet happens
 2. Using [Google Drawings](https://docs.google.com/drawings) Create a diagram of the request and response cycle when a user visits turing.edu.
 Include clear labels for all components.
 Put the link to your drawing below.
 (3 points possible)

 3. Describe two parts of every HTTP request.